Jefferson College (Missouri): Accreditation

-Jefferson College is accredited by The Higher Learning Commission, A Commission of the North Central Association of Colleges and Schools.
+Jefferson College is accredited by the Higher Learning Commission.

 Campus locations

 Main Campus

 The Main Campus is located in Jefferson County, with a portion in the city of Hillsboro and most of it in an unincorporated area.
 This campus is about 30 mi south of St. Louis.

 It includes the following features: the Library-Administration Building, Career & Technical Education Building, Fine Arts Building, Technology Center (established 1986), Arts and Sciences Building, Arts and Sciences II, Field House, Athletic Fields, Student Center, Area Technical School, and Student Housing [Viking Woods].

 JC Online, was formally established in 2010 as the college's virtual campus, providing a full range of classes and e-services to students who prefer this highly popular method of instruction.

 Jefferson College Arnold

 Jefferson College Arnold is located in Arnold.
 This campus is about 5 mi south of St. Louis.

 Jefferson College Arnold was opened in 2007 to expand educational services to those in northern Jefferson County.
 The 40000 sqft facility is located at 1687 Missouri State Road behind the Arnold Library and Recreation Center.